mavryk-network/LIGO/vendors/Preprocessor/README.md

 ```

-We can see the parameter `state` that will be treaded along the
+We can see the parameter `state` that will be threaded along the
 scanning rules.

 #### Copying